cloudfoundry/eirini-release/README.md

 ## Notes

+### Blobstore Cleanup

+Due to the way bits-service currently works, there are some droplet leftovers in the Blobstore component when an app is deleted or upgraded.
+For this reason, Eirini provides [a Kubernetes CronJob](./helm/eirini/templates/blobstore-cleaner-cron.yml) which periodically cleans up the Blobstore leftovers.
+By default, this cron job runs every 2 hours, but this can be configured by setting the `.Values.eirini.opi.blobstore_cleaner_schedule` propeperty in the `values.yml` file.
+The value follows the standard [Cron format](https://www.freebsd.org/cgi/man.cgi?crontab%285%29#end).

 ### Overriding Eirini Images

 Eirini has a few images which are deployed by the helm chart.
 By default these come from the eirini Docker Hub account and the versions of them are located in [the versions directory](helm/eirini/versions).
 These versions are sha256 sums of the images that will be installed by default.
 If you want to override any of these images please follow this table: